survivejs/react-book/manuscript/05_react_and_flux.md

 ## Gluing It All Together

 Gluing this all together is a little complicated as there are multiple concerns to take care of.
 Dealing with Actions is going to be easy.
 For instance, to create a Note, we would need to trigger `NoteActions.create({task: 'New task'})`.
-This would cause the associated Store to change according to the logic.
-Because Store changes so do all the components listening to it.
+That would cause the associated Store to change and, as a result, all the components listening to it.

-There are multiple ways to connect the Store to our View.
 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
-They will allow us to keep track of the state and synchronize it with our components.
+They will allow Views to subscribe to the state changes.

-As you might remember from the earlier chapters React provides a set of lifecycle hooks.
-We can connect `NoteStore` with our View using `listen/unlisten` at `componentDidMount` and `componentWillUnmount`.
-This way we don't have weird references hanging around if/when components get created and removed.
+As you might remember from the earlier chapters, React provides a set of lifecycle hooks.
+We can subscribe to `NoteStore` within our View at `componentDidMount` and `componentWillUnmount`.
+By unsubscribing, we avoid possible memory leaks.

-Performing the needed changes piecewise wouldn't be nice so I have included whole `App` below.
-Notice how we use `NoteActions` and `NoteStore` in particular.
-As we alter `NoteStore`, this leads to a cascade that causes our `App` state update through `setState`.
-This in turn will trigger component `render`.
+Based on these ideas we can connect `App` with `NoteStore` and `NoteActions`:

 **app/components/App.jsx**